harleypig/harleycolonies/README.md

 modpack.
 If there are any eccentricities in my documentation or configuration, feel free to let me know.

+## Changes needed to first section

+This project requires changes in order to be approved.
+Until the changes are made and the project is approved by a moderator, the project will not be visible to others, and its files will not synchronize across CurseForge.

+The description for HarleyColonies doesn't explain what is actually in the pack: What can a player do with it, what features it has, etc.

+Assume potential users aren't familiar with the mods.

+The description does not need to be long, but you need to provide at least a few examples of what your pack has to offer before we can approve it.

+If you have any questions please contact our support team https://support.curseforge.com.

 ## Recommended Setup

 * 64bit Java